plantphys/gsti/Vignettes/How_to_add_a_dataset.md

 ## Creation of a Dataset folder

+You can use the folder Lamour\_et\_al\_2021 as a template.
+The code is commented and correspond to all the steps of this guide.

 Each dataset is put into a folder called “Names\_Year” for example “Serbin\_et\_al\_2019”.
 Please, also add any article associated with the dataset and the protocol of measurement, which should include the